-1. Discuss subject content and requirements with current senior teachers and senior students.
+Discuss subject content and requirements with current senior teachers and senior students.

-2. Investigate career and employment opportunities, appropriate training courses at University and TAFE levels.
+Investigate career and employment opportunities, as well as appropriate training courses at university and TAFE levels.

-3. Find out about private courses and "on-the-job" training.
+Find out about private courses and "on-the-job" training.
 To do this you can use your school Careers Reference Centre, or ring up and visit tertiary training providers, and attend the CAREERS Expo, University and TAFE open days.